 Your first responsibility is to know your own duties and carry them out promptly, correctly, and pleasantly.
-Secondly, you are expected to cooperate with management and your fellow employees and maintain a good team attitude.
+Secondly, you are expected to interact with your supervisors and fellow employees in a respectful manner and maintain a good team attitude.
 How you interact with fellow employees and those whom the Town serves and how you accept direction can affect the success of your department.
 In turn, the performance of one department can impact the entire service offered by the Town.
 Consequently, whatever your position, you have an important assignment: perform every task to the very best of your ability.
 The result will be better performance for the Town overall, and personal satisfaction for you.